phptek/silverstripe-jsontext/README.md

 * Write JSON to a standard `DBField` subclass.
 * Query JSON via simple accessors, Postgres-like operators or JSONPath expressions.
 * Selectively return data as JSON, Arrays or cast to SilverStripe `Varchar`, `Int`, `Float` or `Boolean` objects.
-* Selectively update specific portions of your source JSON, using JSPNPath expressions.
+* Selectively update specific portions of your source JSON, using JSONPath expressions.

 ## Introduction

-The module exposes a fully featured JSON query and update API allowing developers to use either XPath-like queries using [JSONPath](http://goessner.net/articles/JsonPath/) or a JSON-aware RDBMS-like syntax such as those found in the [JSON operators of Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html), but with some differences, to query and update JSON data.
+The module exposes a fully featured JSON query and update API, that allows developers to use XPath-like queries via [JSONPath](http://goessner.net/articles/JsonPath/) or [Postgres' JSON operators](https://www.postgresql.org/docs/9.5/static/functions-json.html) (with some differences, see below) to query and update JSON data.

 In Postgres both the `->` and `->>` operators act as string and integer key matchers on a JSON array or object respectively.
 The module however treats both source types the same - they are after all *both JSON* so `->` is used as an **Integer Matcher** and `->>` as a **String Matcher**
 *regardless* of the "type" of source JSON stored.

-In Postgress the `#>` path match operator can act as an object or a text matcher, but the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.
+The `#>` **Path Matcher** operator can act as an object or a text matcher, but the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.

 Regardless of the type of query in-use you can set what form you'd like the data returned in via the `setReturnType()` method, on a query by query basis.